freshuno/MovieManager/README.md

 1. Download the latest version of the app:
    👉 [Movie Manager - Download](https://shorturl.at/Z9gdd)
-2. Unzip the downloaded `.zip` archive.
+2. Unzip the downloaded `.rar` archive (you can use a tool like WinRAR or 7-Zip).
 3. Run the `MovieManager.exe` file.

 ---